EDMO

 About

-• Schedule: Comprehensive afterschool programming runs 180 days per school year; full-day summer programs offer up to 9 hours per day
+• Schedule: Comprehensive Afterschool Programming (CASP) runs 180 days per school year; full-day summer programs deliver up to 9 hours of enriching, hands-on learning.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.